ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 canonical_url: https://kimmosaaskilahti.fi/blog/2022-08-05-tips-for-building-clean-rest-api-in-django/
 ---

-!!! info

-    This article is work in progress  🚧

-Some two years ago I started developing a software application for training data annotation at Silo AI.
-The heart application of the application is a REST API built in [Django](https://www.djangoproject.com/).
-The API serves as the backend for a Vue front-end and Python SDK.
+Two and a half years ago I started developing a software application for creating training data for ML applications.
+The heart application of this annotation tool is a REST API built with [Django](https://www.djangoproject.com/).
+The API serves as the backend for a Vue front-end and a Python SDK.

-Before starting this project, I did not have any experience of using Django.
-In this post, I'd like to share some of the lessons learned and tips for creating a clean REST API in Django.
+Before starting the project, I did not have any experience of using Django.
+In this post, I'd like to share some of the lessons learned from creating and maintaining a REST API built with Django.

 I highly recommend reading [_Tips for Building High-Quality Django Apps at Scale_](https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5) by DoorDash.
 Many of the tips below are inspired by the article and have proved to be invaluable for keeping the codebase maintainable.

-## API design
+## Designing the API

-Let's start from discussing API design.
-Putting effort into thinking about how the backend interfaces with clients is a key for keeping the codebase maintainable and API operations re-usable across clients.
+Putting effort into thinking about the interface between the backend and clients is a key for keeping the codebase maintainable and API operations re-usable across clients.

 The recommended background reading for this section is [_RESTful API design_](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) by Microsoft.
 The tips discussed in this section are not specific to Django.